ecrm77/PFiller/README.md

 ## Dependencies and folder structure.

-- Create a folder named "PFiller" and a subfolder "pfillerGui".
-- Add all *.java and *.form files in to "pfillerGui" folder.
-- Add "pom.xml" file to the top folder "PFiller"
-- Add "res" Folder to "PFiller"
-- Load the Maven dependecies in to the project.
+- Load the Maven dependencies into the project.
-- Download and extract the Derby driver and add the "lib" folder to "PFiller" folder.
+- Download and extract the Derby driver and add the "lib" folder to the "PFiller" folder.
   Download Derby: https://db.apache.org/derby/derby_downloads.html
 - Download the Chromedriver the same version of installed Chrome.
   Download Chromedriver: https://chromedriver.chromium.org/downloads
-- Add Chromedriver to the "res" folder.
+- Add the Chromedriver to the "res" folder.

 ## Run the Application in IDE and setup.